ZcashFoundation/frost/book/src/frost.md

 ### Distribtuted Key Generation

-A two-round protocol after which each participant will have their share of the secret, without the secret being ever present in its entirety in any of the participant's memory.
-Its downside is that it require a [broadcast channel](https://frost.zfnd.org/terminology.html#broadcast-channel) on top of authenticated and confidential communication channel between each pair of participants, which may be difficult to deploy in practice.
+A two-round protocol after which each participant will have their share of the secret, without the secret being ever present in its entirety in any participant's memory.
+Its downside is that it require a [broadcast channel](https://frost.zfnd.org/terminology.html#broadcast-channel) as well as an [authenticated and confidential communication channel](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) between each pair of participants, which may be difficult to deploy in practice.
 See guidelines in TODO.